 Keep up to date with the language industry

-The Linguist keeps members up to date with CIOL news and reports on the activities of its divisions and societies.
-The journal also offers a wide range of articles of interest to language professions as well as to anyone interested in languages and how they impact on other areas.
+The Linguist keeps members and others up to date with CIOL news and reports on the activities of CIOL's Special Interest Groups and regional networks.
+The journal also offers a wide range of articles of interest to language professionals, as well as to anyone interested in languages and how they impact on other areas.

 Regular items include updates on the work of the All-Party Parliamentary Group on Modern Languages, and 'A life in languages', a series of member profiles written in their native tongue.